kubedb/docs/docs/guides/kafka/rotate-auth/kafka.md

 2025-04-03T08:42:05Z
 ```

 > **Note:** There is another field `.spec.authSecret.rotateAfter` in the `Kafka` CR.
 This field is used to track the time when the authentication will be rotated.
-When a user set this field, Recommendation Engine will generate a recommendation `RotateAuth` OpsRequest after this time from `.spec.authSecret.activeFrom`(i.e. `activeFrom + rotateAfter`).
+When a user set this field, Recommendation Engine will generate a recommendation `RotateAuth` Ops Request after this time from `.spec.authSecret.activeFrom`(i.e. `activeFrom + rotateAfter`).
 You need `Recommendation Engine` to be installed in order to use this feature.

 ### Create RotateAuth KafkaOpsRequest